-The horn blew and the water became exponentially more turbulent with limbs flying in all directions.
-Contrary to our last two training swims, Corvin and I collided frequently- perhaps owing to choppy water, poor visibility, the significant challenge of navigating around other swimmers without tangling them in the tether, or most likely all of the above.
-At times, rough waters obscured my view of the buoys while simultaneously serving me a mouthful of salt water.
-All things considered, I think we managed a fairly straight trajectory.
+The horn blew and the water became turbulent with limbs flying in all directions.
+Contrary to our last two training swims, Corvin and I collided frequently, perhaps due to choppy water, poor visibility, the challenge of navigating around other swimmers without tangling them in the tether, or most likely all of the above.
+At times, rough waters obscured my view of the buoys while simultaneously serving me a mouthful of salt water, but all things considered, I think we managed a fairly straight trajectory.

-During Corvin’s previous Alcatraz swims without a guide (especially in recent years as his vision has deteriorated), he’d struggled with disorientation and swallowing saltwater.
+During Corvin’s previous Alcatraz swims without a guide (especially in recent years as his vision has deteriorated), he had struggled with disorientation and swallowing saltwater.
 “This time I only had to track Julia.
-I could really focus on my stroke and breathing, which made all the difference in my enjoyment of racing deaf-blind.”
+I could really focus on my stroke and breathing, which made all the difference in my enjoyment of racing deaf-blind,” said Corvin.

 Entering the calmer waters of Aquatic Park, we accelerated toward the finishing chute.
 Finally, feeling our fingertips graze the sandy bottom, we pulled our feet underneath us.
-When I stood up I felt my body sway, searching for equilibrium (a common side-effect of open water swimming).
-Thankfully, Corvin grabbed hold of my upper arm so I could lead him through the transition area, and in doing so stabilized me.
-At that moment, Corvin guided me.
+When I stood up I felt my body sway in search of equilibrium (a common side-effect of open water swimming).
+Thankfully, Corvin took on the role of guide and grabbed hold of my arm to stabilized me.
+Together we proceeded forward through transition area.

-In the transition area, Corvin’s running guide, Billy, was perfectly positioned and ready to go.
-He did a great job helping Corvin remove his wetsuit and leading him down the steps toward the run course.
+In the transition area, Corvin’s run guide, Billy, was perfectly positioned and ready to go.
+He swiftly helped Corvin remove his wetsuit and lead him down the steps onto the run course.

-Corvin’s race times clearly reflected his rigorous training and our strong teamwork, finishing the swim in a personal record of 53 minutes (previous PR: 61min) and achieving his goal run pace at 7:29min/mi average.
+Corvin’s race times clearly reflected his rigorous training and our seamless teamwork, finishing the swim in a personal record of 53 minutes (previous PR: 61min) and achieving his target run pace at 7:29min/mi average.